-The proposed legislation, General Assembly Raised Bill No. 6878, aims to modify the regulations surrounding mortgage foreclosures and undischarged mortgages in Connecticut.
-Effective July 1, 2025, the bill stipulates that actions to foreclose a mortgage on residential real property cannot be initiated after ten years from the last payment date, the maturity date, or the date of default, unless these dates are extended by a written instrument.
-Additionally, it establishes a forty-year limit from the date of recording the mortgage, provided the mortgage does not specify a longer repayment period.
+The proposed legislation, General Assembly Raised Bill No. 6878, aims to amend the current laws regarding mortgage foreclosures and undischarged mortgages, with an effective date of July 1, 2025.
+The bill stipulates that actions to foreclose a mortgage on residential real property cannot be initiated after ten years from the last payment date, the maturity date, or the date of default, unless these dates are extended by a written instrument.
+Additionally, it establishes a forty-year limit from the date of recording the mortgage or execution if the mortgage does not specify a repayment period.

-Furthermore, the bill amends Section 49-13a of the general statutes by reducing the possession requirement for a mortgagor to invalidate an undischarged mortgage from twenty years to ten years after the mortgage's performance conditions have expired.
-It also allows for a notice to be recorded by the holder of an undischarged mortgage, which can toll the invalidation period for an additional ten years.
-This notice must include specific details about the mortgage and will be indexed accordingly.
-The changes aim to provide clarity and protection for property owners while balancing the rights of mortgage holders.
+Furthermore, the bill modifies Section 49-13a of the general statutes by reducing the possession requirement for a mortgagor to invalidate an undischarged mortgage from twenty years to ten years after the mortgage's performance conditions have expired.
+It also allows for a ten-year tolling period if the record holder of the undischarged mortgage files a notice on the land records before the expiration of the applicable time period, which must include specific details about the mortgage and its validity.
+The changes aim to provide clarity and protection for property owners while ensuring that mortgage holders can maintain their rights under certain conditions.

 BA Joint Favorable: 49-13a